knetikmedia/knetikcloud-csharp-net20-client/docs/MediaArtistsApi.md

 <a name="addartist"></a>
 # **AddArtist**
-> ModelArtistResource AddArtist (ModelArtistResource artistResource)
+> ArtistResource AddArtist (ArtistResource artistResource)

 Adds a new artist in the system